He Bought a $500 House in Detroit. But It Was Never About the House

 Woods replies, “I wanted to talk to you first.
 I have an idea.
 You have any money?”
 Woods is softening the ground to put Philp’s sincerity to the test.
 Is Philp just rebuilding a house or is he really a committed part of the community of people hoping to rebuild and heal Detroit?
 Because if it’s the latter, shrugging away a neighbor’s troubles isn’t an option.

 The friendship between Philp and the grandmotherly Mrs. Terry, whose family has lived in the neighborhood for generations, is an important theme in Philp’s story.
 The relationship began when Mrs. Terry, after watching Philp sweat over his rebuilding efforts, waved him over and offered him a bottle of cold Gatorade.
 She invites Philp to a family barbecue, but he doesn’t go because he is sheepish about the perception of him as a white intruder in a black neighborhood, and she dresses him down for not coming.
-In a way, she becomes his neighborhood welcoming committing, and Philp soon becomes the only white person at her family gatherings.
+In a way, she becomes his neighborhood welcoming committee, and Philp soon becomes the only white person at her family gatherings.

 Up until Philp learns about the foreclosure, his relationship with Mrs. Terry is simply a heartwarming story of the slow breaking-down of interpersonal obstacles of race and class between neighbors.
 Now, however, the question for Philp becomes whether he is really a neighbor in the “treat your neighbor as yourself” sense of the word or is just a white, liberal, do-gooder (more or less) poverty tourist?